-Just over two months ago, Santander Consumer USA made a big move – about which people had been talking and reporting for months – with Thanksgiving Tower in downtown Dallas becoming our new corporate home.More than 1,000 associates now occupy eight floors of Thanksgiving Tower.
+Just over five years ago, Santander Consumer USA (SC) made a big move with Thanksgiving Tower in downtown Dallas becoming our new corporate home.

-And associates already are getting accustomed to the many benefits of working at 1601 Elm Street.
+Associates have gotten accustomed to the many benefits of working at 1601 Elm Street.

 Another major benefit to working at Thanksgiving Tower is the building’s proximity to numerous restaurants, both at street level and in the underground Dallas Pedestrian Network; shopping; arts and entertainment spots, including the 19-block Dallas Arts District, and green spaces such as Klyde Warren Park, Dallas City Hall Plaza, Main Street Garden Park and Thanks-Giving Square.

 One Santander associate summed up the original move this way: “[Our manager] mentioned during our initial move meeting … that our quality of life would improve after the move to downtown.
 We were all very reluctant, but I truly believe he was right.
 I love it!”

 “Thanksgiving Tower is light, bright and airy – and much more welcoming than our previous office space,” said one current associate, who worked at the Stemmons location.
 “I also have observed an improvement in how we all communicate and work together due to the open office concept.
 And it has the bonus of having so many great lunch options in walkable distance from the office.”

 Other associates today at Thanksgiving Tower aren’t likely to challenge that reaction.